 Source: Data assembled by Environment Canada from federal, provincial, territorial and joint water quality monitoring programs.

-Freshwater quality at a station is mostly influenced by the human activity in the drainage region and the upstream water quality.
-Freshwater quality in the headwaters of a river is generally better than at the mouth because human activities, such as agriculture, industry and urban development, tend to be sparser in the headwaters and build up as the water moves downstream.
-Pesticides, fertilizers, chemical pollutants and road salt from land-based activities, as well as treated municipal and industrial wastewater, affect freshwater quality at the mouth of the river.
+Freshwater quality at a site is mostly influenced by the human activity in the drainage region and the upstream water quality.
+Freshwater quality in the headwaters of a river is generally better than at the mouth.
+Human activities, such as agriculture, industry and urban development, tend to be sparser in the headwaters and to accumulate as the water moves downstream.
+Pesticides, fertilizers, chemical pollutants and road salt from land-based activities, as well as treated municipal and industrial wastewater, enter the river all along its course building up at the mouth of the river.